US Judge Delays First Federal Execution In 17 Years - UrduPoint

 US Judge Delays First Federal Execution In 17 Years

-But US District Judge Tanya Chutkan ordered Lee's execution halted to allow for legal challenges to the lethal injection protocols to be used to put him and other federal inmates to death.
+But US District Judge Tanya Chutkan ordered the executions halted to allow for legal challenges to the lethal injection that was to be used.

+Chutkan said the use of a single drug, pentobarbital, to carry out the executions could cause "extreme pain and needless suffering" and may violate a constitutional ban on cruel and unusual punishment.

-"The public is not served by short-circuiting legitimate judicial process," Chutkan said.
+"The public is not served by short-circuiting legitimate judicial process," the judge said.

-The Justice Department immediately appealed Chutkan's order to a higher court and the Supreme Court may have the final say in the case over the next few hours.
+The Justice Department immediately appealed the judge's order to a higher court and the Supreme Court may eventually have the final say.

-Lee, of Yukon, Oklahoma, would be the first federal inmate to be executed in the United States since 2003.
-There have been just three federal executions in the country since the death penalty was reinstated in 1988.
+Lee would be the first federal inmate to be executed in the United States since 2003 and the first since President Donald Trump announced plans to resume federal executions.

+There have been just three federal executions since the death penalty was reinstated in 1988.

-Lee was convicted in Arkansas in 1999 of murdering William Mueller, a gun dealer, his wife, Nancy, and her eight-year-old daughter, Sarah Powell.
+Lee and another man, Chevie Kehoe, were convicted in Arkansas in 1999 of the 1996 murders of William Mueller, a gun dealer, his wife, Nancy, and her eight-year-old daughter, Sarah Powell.

-Earlene Peterson, whose daughter and granddaughter were killed by Lee, has asked President Donald Trump to grant clemency to the condemned man but he has ignored her appeal.
+According to prosecutors, the pair robbed Mueller to steal guns that they planned to sell to finance the founding of a white supremacist "Aryan Peoples Republic" in the Pacific Northwest.

+Lee, who has since renounced his white supremacist beliefs according to his lawyers, was sentenced to death while Kehoe received three life sentences without the possibility of parole.

 "The federal government has put this family in the untenable position of choosing between their right to witness Danny Lee's execution and their own health and safety," Kurrus said.